ALPCOMDEV/alp-api-docs/source/index.html.md

 Fields:

- - `Type`: The type of the message is set to "o" indicating that it's an order event.
+ - `Type`: The type of the message is set to "w" indicating that it's a wallet update event.
  - `Timestamp`: The Unix timestamp of the message.
  - `Code`: Represents the unique code associated with the item.
  - `Wallet Type`: Indicates the type of wallet  (e.g., 'spot', 'margin').